fest-research/deep-coin-demo/README.md

 [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) is a small utility that comes with `TensorFlow` and it will help you inspect your training progress and evaluate the quality of different models.
 To start `tensorboard`, you need to point it to a folder which contains the training logs of a model.

+Once started, you can access it on (default) `http://localhost:6006`.

 To visualize only one model (experiment), run:

 ```